1. System Won't Boot

 - Switch to terminal: Press

-to switch to a different terminal, then check processes withtop
+Ctrl + Alt + F2to switch to a different terminal, then check processes withtoporhtop. - Restart display manager: Run

-as needed. - Force restart: If unable to recover, force a reboot using
+sudo systemctl restart gdm(for GNOME),sddm(for KDE), orlightdmas needed. - Force restart: If unable to recover, force a reboot using

-+R E I S U B
+REISUBkeys (Alt + SysRq+R E I S U B).

 12. Outdated System Time